andytinkham/CourseraGettingCleaningDataProject/README.md

 * GettingCleaningDataProject.Rproj -- the RStudio project file
 * README.md -- This file.
 Describes the project
 * outputdataset.txt -- The data set described in the CodeBook.md file.
 It was
-   output using R's write.table function with row.names = FALSE specified
+   output using R's write.table function with row.names = FALSE specified.
+This dataset uses the narrow form
 * run_analysis.R -- The R script that actually retrieves the data, manipulates it and generates the outputted data set